8 More Reasons to Go to Therapy

 Would we say that people who work out must be sick or they wouldn’t need it?
 No. But we still hold on to this antiquated idea that you must be crazy if you go to therapy.
 Attitudes like the one shown in the HuffPo article are only perpetuating the medical model of therapy — that you go to therapy to treat an illness.
 In fact, therapy is just as useful in the wellness model of getting healthy, achieving potential, and making a good life better.

 In the vein of the wellness model, I present eight more reasons to try therapy:

-You want a place to practice assertiveness, expressing emotion, or anything else – Therapy is a laboratory for you to explore, experiment, and practice behaviors that are scary in the rest of life.
+- You want a place to practice assertiveness, expressing emotion, or anything else – Therapy is a laboratory for you to explore, experiment, and practice behaviors that are scary in the rest of life.
 Shy people can practice confrontation.
 Detached people can experiment with expressing emotion.
-When you’ve tried this out a few times in session, you may be ready to take it out into the world. (more tips for clients in therapy here)
+When you’ve tried this out a few times in session, you may be ready to take it out into the world.

-I’m probably forgetting a few dozen other helpful reasons, but I hope you get the point: therapy is helpful for treating serious problems, but it offers much more.
+I’m probably forgetting a few dozen other helpful reasons, but I hope you get the point: Therapy helps treat serious problems, but it offers much more.
 If we can move past the medical model myopia that contributes to therapy stigma, perhaps many more people will come to understand therapy’s benefits first hand.

 Hat tip to Dr. Shaun Wehle, Indiana’s finest psychologist/personal trainer, for the inspiration for this piece.